nginxinc/kubernetes-ingress/docs/content/installation/integrations/app-protect-waf/compile-waf-policies.md

 ## Create WAF policy

-Before a bundle can be processed, a WAF policy must be created.
+To process a bundle, you must create a new WAF policy.
 This policy is added to `/etc/nginx/waf/bundles`, allowing NGINX Ingress Controller to load it into WAF.

 The example below shows the required WAF policy, and the *apBundle* and *apLogConf* fields you must use for the security bundle binary file (A tar ball).